mbernste/mbernste.github.io/_posts/2021-01-01-equal_vs_definition.md

 $$\frac{b}{c} = \frac{b'}{c'}$$

 where "=" is equality here, not definition.
 This is just a "natural law" of right-triangles.
+Furthermore, each unique angle between 0 and 90 degrees will be associated with a unique ratio of the length of the opposite side to the hypotenuse.
+Thus, we can define a *function*, which we will call "sine" that when given an angle $\theta$, will spit out ratio of the length of the opposite side to the length of the hypotenuse.